wiktorszczepanik/kivi/README.md

 ```
 > ⚠️ **Warning:** Please note that the structure of the above code (context manager) is the recommended form.
 You can connect to the database file without using a context manager; however, resources must be manually closed using the **.close** method.
 Failing to close the connection will result in a lack of compression, leading to issues when attempting to reconnect.

-### Supported Types

-Currently, Kivi supports the following types for keys and values:
-- Integer
-- Float
-- String

 ### Installation

 Currently, Kivi is not distributed as a gem.
 To use Kivi, clone the repository and load the `kivi.rb` file in your project.
 To verify that everything is working correctly, you can run the unit tests located in the `test/` directory.